 Emulation mode: Selection of the Hardware emulated in Pro Tools.
-Latency is adapted to the
+Latency is adapted to the mode chosen, see detailed table in IOM-H-PT64 section.
 None mode is seen as an HD MADI in Pro Tools, but has the lowest latency.